catai9/catai9.github.io/README.md

 Different versions of the website can be found by navigating amongst the different branches.

 ### Technologies Used:
-- JavaScript, CSS, HTML, Bootstrap, Brackets
+- JavaScript, CSS, Sass, HTML, Bootstrap
+- Jekyll, Markdown, Google Forms, Github Pages, VS Code